 Let’s talk about fintech copywriters.

-When fintech companies get some Series A or B funding, they often start planning how they will publish educational content to help their ideal customers understand what they do.
+When fintech companies get Series A or B funding, they often start planning educational content to help their ideal customers understand what they do.

 Broadly, 53 percent of marketers consider content creation as one of their top priorities.
 Many fintech marketing managers are now leaning heavily on content.
 But they need reliable fintech copywriters to help them do this.
-But the truth is, these writers aren’t always easy to find.
+But these writers aren’t always easy to find.

 Fintech is not like other parts of the tech industry.
 It comes with unique challenges such as:

-There are lots of financial services copywriters out there who ‘get’ all of this, but you may need to look extra hard to find them.
-So here are the qualities fintech marketing managers should seek out, when looking for freelance fintech copywriters or their first in-house content writer.
+Here are five qualities fintech marketing managers should seek out, when looking for freelance fintech copywriters or in-house content writers.

-1. A Portfolio of Fintech Copywriting Samples From Brands You Know and Respect
+1. A Strong Portfolio of Fintech Copywriting Samples

-If you’re looking for a copywriter to help you with thought leadership ghostwriting, then check if their portfolio includes examples of earned media articles.
-Writing op-eds and guest posts is its own skill, and writers who have a background in delivering such work may be better placed to help your brand do so too.
+If you’re looking for a copywriter to help you with thought leadership ghostwriting, then check for earned media articles or past bylines.
+Writing op-eds and guest posts is its own skill.
+And writers who have a background in this will be better placed to help your brand place these article with media.

-2. Knowledge of Embedded Finance, B2B Payments, and Fintech-as-a-Service Developments
+2. Knowledge of Embedded Finance and Open Banking

 Look for a deeper understanding of fintech too.
 It’s an industry with many different sub-niches, from payments technology, through to spend management, and accounting technology.
-If you work in open banking, embedded finance, banking-as-a-service, or payment orchestration, then look for a writer that is savvy about the area that matters most to your business.
+Do you work in open banking, embedded finance, banking-as-a-service, or payment orchestration?
+Then look for a writer that is savvy about your area.
 Generalist writers may be only able to produce introductory content, which can hold little value to potential customers.